LiWang1/esd_hiwi/README.md

 3) The data from wikipedia (wiki);
 4) The data from China State Grid (SGCC).

-### 2) heavy metal emission model and LCIA for coal power plants
+### 2) Heavy metal emission model and LCIA for coal power plants
 In this part, a heavy metal model was first built to calculate the heavy metals (As, Cd, Cr, Hg, Pb, Se) emissions in the flue gas of coal power plants.
-Characterization factors have been calculated with the adjusted USE-tox model.
-Life Cycle Impact is calculated with the amount of emissions and the characterization factors.
+Characterization factors have been calculated with USE-tox model.
+Life Cycle Impact is then calculated for the units.